 In today’s quick read I will reveal a truth I consistently find.
 This is the one simple reason business owners don’t delegate.

 However, developing the skill of delegation might be challenging for you as an owner.
 This is because it’s very, very difficult to let go.
 Like many others, your ability to do such a wide range of tasks is a point of pride.
 If you’re like most entrepreneurs, you likely enjoy the challenge and variety.
-There’s also the more pressing concern that your growing business actually needs the work to be done well.
+There’s also the more pressing concern that your growing business needs the work to be done well.
 Your customers expect it and your business reputation depends on it.

 The Truth Of The Matter